 How often do I have to water my ficus bonsai ?

 Often we are asked how often you have to pour your Ficus bonsai.
 This question is difficult to answer.
 It depends on many factors.

-In the summer on the balcony on a windy day you often have to water twice a day.
-In the winter in the apartment it may be that once a week must be poured.
+In the summer on the balcony on a windy day you often have to water a bonsai tree twice a day.
+In the winter in the apartment it may be that once a week the bonsai must be poured.
 It is best to put the palm of your hand on the soil.
 If he feels damp it does not need to be watered.
 A ball shower for watering indoor bonsai works well.

 What can I do if my Ficus bonsai loses leaves ?

-Lack of light occurs especially after purchase (Bright greenhouse -> Much darker room) and in winter, when the days are short and dark.
-Then the ficus drops leaves inside the crown.
+Lack of light occurs especially after purchase (bright greenhouse -> much darker room) and in winter, when the days are short and dark.
+Then the Ficus bonsai losing leaves inside the crown.

-Find the brightest place in the apartment and place it there.
+Find the brightest place in the apartment and place the bonsai it there.
 Best is a south side, directly on the window.

 Sometimes it can take a few weeks to get new leaves.
 Do not be alarmed.
-Simply set brightly, pour moderately, do not fertilize or repot until the leaves sprout again.
+Simply set brightly, pour the bonsai moderately, do not fertilize or repot a bonsai until the leaves sprout again.

-- 7.Cut the Ficus Bonsai back in May and July (if the shoots are long enough)
+- Prune the bonsai in May and July (if the shoots are long enough)